andrewg23/agilent-n5766a-interface/README.md

 ## Getting the Software Setup
 If you haven't done so, clone this repository on the computer that will be communicating with the power supply.
 You will need to use Google Chrome for this to work!
-1) Download [chromedriver](https://sites.google.com/chromium.org/driver/downloads) into this repository
+1) Download [chromedriver](https://sites.google.com/chromium.org/driver/downloads) into `/agilent-n5766a-interface`
+    * The path to the driver should be `/agilent-n5766a-interface/chromedriver`
-2) Install the selenium python library
+3) Install the selenium python library
     * `pip install selenium`

 ## Using the Interface